startaglia/libft/README.md

   make
   ```

-If you want to recompile the object file so remake the library:
+If you want to remake the object file so remake the library:

   ```sh
   make re